- Weltstar Rosalia über Carminho

 Yes, she does.
 It couldn't be any other way: she can sing these words from the heart, because she has always known that to sing Fado was her destiny, but she wouldn't commit to it before she knew who she was and who she could be.

-“Maria” will be her fifth album and probably the most personal body of work to date since it’ll feature several self-written tracks and was produced by Carminho herself.
+"Maria" is her fifth album and probably the most personal body of work to date since it’ll feature several self-written tracks by Carminho herself.
+Carminho considers it a dialogue between herself and two fado singers who blazed the trail for her: Beatriz da Conceição and Teresa Siqueira (her mother).
 Furthermore, she was also involved in the Executive Production of this project, alongside João Pedro Ruela, Diogo Alves, Marta Pelágio and Ruela Music.
+London Jazz News calls it "a beautifully realized, remarkably varied yet uniformly gorgeous album."

 The album features the musicians Bernardo Couto (on Guitarra Portuguesa) on “O Menino e a Cidade”, “A Mulher Vento” and “Se Vieres”.
 Collabs by José Manuel Neto on “O Começo” and “Quero Um Cavalo De Várias Cores” – as well as Luis Guerreiro on three tracks: “Sete Saias”, “Poeta” and “Pop Fado”.